 - a.
-All witnesses will have access to an impartial Ombudsman before the hearing to help in preparation for the hearing. - b.
-With the exception of those college officials directly involved in handling appeals, the identity of any witness, or information that would reveal the identity of any witness, will not be shared with anyone out the Honor Council without the permission of the witness. - IX.
+All witnesses will have access to an impartial Ombudsperson before the hearing to help in preparation for the hearing. - b.
+All reasonable steps will be taken to maintain the confidentiality of the witness throughout the investigation process and hearing, should one be held.
+With the exception of those college officials directly involved in hearing procedures, including in-house counsel, the identity of any witness will not be shared with anyone outside the Honor Council without the permission of the witness.

+IX.
 Faculty Responsibilities: All members of the faculty have the following responsibilities with respect to the St. Olaf Honor System.
 Failure to follow these responsibilities will not necessarily exempt a student in violation of the Honor code from penalties assessed by the Honor Council.

-- 1. Include the pledge as described in Article VI of this Constitution on all exams, quizzes, and lab tests, regardless of length. - 2.
+- 1. Include the pledge as described in Article VI of this Constitution on all exams, quizzes, and lab tests, regardless of length or means of administration. - 2.
 Remind students of the pledge at the beginning of the examination period or when distributing exams. - 3.
 Clarify that aids not expressly approved by the professor are prohibited. - 4.
 Take measures to ensure that the Honor System is followed.
-The Honor Council suggests steps including, but not limited to, issuing multiple versions of the same exam, developing a seating chart system easily understood by students, and looking for possible signs of collaboration while grading exams. - 5.
+The Honor Council suggests steps including, but not limited to, issuing multiple versions of the same exam, developing a seating chart system easily understood by students, requesting backpacks and other materials are put out of reach, and looking for possible signs of collaboration while grading exams - 5.
 To check for and report potential violations, whether student or professor implicated, to the Dean of Students Office. - 6.
 Handle all information confidentially. - 7.
 During an investigation, tests are to be graded and students may be informed of their scores.
-Photocopied duplicates of the exams may be handed back for educational purposes however original exams are not to be returned until the investigation has concluded. - 8.
-Do not confront implicated students prior to the hearing unless approached by them. - 9.
+Copies of the exams may be handed back for educational purposes; original exams are not to be returned until the investigation has concluded. - 8.
+Do not confront implicated students prior to the hearing.
+If approached, direct all questions towards the Honor Council or Ombudspersons until after the case is resolved. - 9.
 Do not assess penalties while a case is pending; exams should be graded normally. - 10.
-Meet and correspond with the appropriate Honor Council members when a case is pending. - 11.
-Assess penalties as directed by the appropriate Honor Council member. - X. By-Laws The Honor Council may establish and amend, by simple majority vote at any meeting, by-laws to govern Honor Council procedures and all matters not specifically addressed by this constitution.
-These by-laws must be consistent with this constitution in all respects. - XI.
+Make yourself available in a timely manner to the appropriate Honor Council members when a case is pending. - 11.
+Assess penalties as directed by the appropriate Honor Council member.

+X. By-Laws The Honor Council may establish and amend, by simple majority vote at any meeting, by-laws to govern Honor Council procedures and all matters not specifically addressed by this constitution.
+These by-laws must be consistent with this constitution in all respects.

+XI.
 Amendments Amendments to this constitution must arise from the student body.
 The student senate must pass, by a two-thirds vote of all senators, a resolution approving the exact wording of the proposed change.
-The same resolution must then be presented to the student body for its approval within three months of the senate action.
+The same resolution must then be presented to the student body for its approval within three months excluding the summer of the senate action.
 Approval by the student body will be by a majority of those voting.
-Once approved by the student body the resolution must be passed by the Faculty at one of its regular meetings within six months of the student body action.
-Faculty passage will be by simple majority of those voting.
+Once approved by the student body, the resolution must be passed by the Faculty at one of its regular meetings within six months excluding the summer by simple majority of those voting.